Improving walking, wheeling and cycling access in Northwich

 Thank you to everyone who took part in the public engagement in November and December in 2023.
 Two hundred people took part in our online survey and we had more than 50 people give comments at the drop in sessions at Brio Memorial Court.

-Local residents suggested additional changes to some roads on Route A and Route B. These were consulted on in October 2024 and we are now advertising Traffic Regulation Orders on street and in the local press for these proposed changes, with a deadline for responses of 10 March 2025.
+Local residents suggested additional changes to some roads on Route A and Route B. These were consulted on in October 2024 and Traffic Regulation Orders have now been made.